department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 ### Design specifications

 Cards are responsive to the width of the viewport and their parent container.
-Cards should have at least 8px white space (margins) on the left and right sides.
-Use 16px margins on the top and bottom sides if the card is appearing in a sequence with other cards.
+Cards should have at least 16px white space (margins) on all sides.
 Starting with a mobile-first design is recommended.

-**Mobile**
+**Small screens**
 - Card maximum width = 304px
 - Card minimum width = 280px

-**Desktop**
+**Large and medium screens**

-- Card maximum width = 648px
+- Card maximum width = 752px
-- Card minimum width = 440px
+- Card minimum width = 384px

 ### Accessibility considerations